Hide

 To arrange this appointment, women need to visit their GP to confirm their pregnancy.
 GPs will commence the antenatal “yellow” record card for women to bring to all hospital appointments.

-Women birthing at RPA Women and Babies Hospital will have an online referral form submitted by their GP.
+Women birthing at RPA Women and Babies Hospital and Canterbury Hospital will have an online referral form submitted by their GP.
 The hospital will contact women to schedule their “booking in appointment”.

 This booking information is only for public patients.
 It does not apply to women electing to have care from a private obstetrician.